stoffu/xmrto-lens/README.md

-XMR.to Lens
+AEON.to Lens
 ===============

-Chrome/Firefox extension for XMR.to
+Chrome/Firefox extension for AEON.to